pilegard/psychmethods/docs/02-getting-started.md

 <p class="caption">(\#fig:scientificmethod)A simple model of scientific research in psychology.</p>
 </div>

-We can further use a frame work of four questions to understand what the outline our research strategy will be: 1) What question am I trying to answer?
+We can further use a framework of four questions to understand what our research strategy will be: 1) What question am I trying to answer?
 2) What kind of data should I collect?
 3) Whom should I measure?
 4) How will I collect those measurements and what will they be able to tell me?
 In the first paragraph, they answer question 1.

 :::fyi
 ##### Marr's Three Levels {-}